In this article, you will learn everything you need to know about the Next-Gen Antivirus module.

 Allow Manual Scan - enables/disables the ability of the end-user to start any scan directly from the HEIMDAL Agent;

 Update virus definitions interval [min] - allows you to set the update time interval for the virus definition files.
-The default value is 120 minutes and it can be extended to 360 minutes.
-This feature is designed to check whether there are any new virus definition files (VDF’s) available on the HEIMDAL servers.
-When a new VDF file is available, it will get automatically downloaded to the local agent database.
-It is recommended to have the limit set to 120 min to update the database as soon as possible.
+The default value is 120 minutes, and it can be extended to 360 minutes.
+This feature is designed to check whether there are any new virus definition files (VDFs) available on the HEIMDAL servers.
+When a new VDF file is available, it will be automatically downloaded to the local agent database.
+It is recommended to have the limit set to 120 minutes to update the database as soon as possible.

 Schedule Scan